Last updated on September 14th, 2021

 The effect of tax treaties on US income of foreign investors

 Many countries have a tax treaty with the United States.
 You can find a full list of such treaties here.
 As treaties are not all the same, it is important to review any applicable ones with your accountant.
+(You can schedule a consultation with our experts here.)

 If your country does have a treaty with the US, you should expect some kind of tax credit, exemption, reduced rate, or other benefits.